plug.slack¶

 Retrieve a

-if the plug doesn’t recognise the channel, is unable to query members, or has no concept of admins.- Parameters:
+Userlist representing members of the given channel with the ability to manage the channel or its members.
+May returnNoneif the plug doesn’t recognise the channel, is unable to query members, or has no concept of admins.- Parameters:

 channel (.Channel) – Requested channel instance.